sbz522/sbz522/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on my resume and linkedIn profile.
-- 🌱 I’m currently learning advanced python and machine learning.
-- 🤔 I’m looking for help with my resume and job searching on data analyst role.

 As a data analyst, I have always been fascinated by the power of numbers and data.
 This passion has led me to pursue a degree in Mathematics and a Data Analysis    bootcamp with Masterschool, where I have gained valuable experience in utilizing various analytical tools such as SQL, Python, Excel, Tableau, and Statistics & Probability.
 I am constantly seeking new challenges and opportunities to further enhance my skills and knowledge in the field of data analysis.
 My ultimate goal is to leverage my expertise to help businesses make informed decisions and drive positive outcomes.